 After the stress of a workout, put therapeutic treatments to work for your horse.
 Icing his legs, using poultices and investing in equine massage therapy can all aid in your horse’s recovery.
 Cross-training your horse can also contribute to his muscle strength and overall agility, helping to reduce his chance of being injured.

 Un-Lock can also aid in your horse’s muscle recovery after a hard workout.
-This muscle supplement contains BCAAs, amino acids, electrolytes and essential vitamins that help to reduce cramping, prevent tying up, speed recovery, and reduce muscle fatigue.
+This muscle supplement contains BCAAs, amino acids, electrolytes and essential vitamins that help to reduce cramping, speed recovery, and reduce muscle fatigue.
 Learn more about Un-Lock and try it today, risk-free.

 Treating Lameness Issues